-In Fina’s mind, her mother-in-law can do no wrong.
+In the present time, Fina’s mother-in-law can do no wrong.
 But this wasn’t always true.

 In Fina’s first book, Too Quiet in Brooklyn, Fina and Denny aren’t married.
 Matter of fact, they are a relatively new item.
 Consider this scene when she and Denny are invited to dinner at the McDuffys to meet Denny’s parents.
 Fina’s first impression of Lorraine is much like our first impression of Edith Bunker.